-Protecting your identity long-term becomes more complicated when permanent PII is affected in a breach.
-While you can cancel a credit card or update a password, there’s not much you can do when information like your name, Social Security number and date of birth are compromised.
+Protecting your identity long-term becomes more complicated when permanent PII is affected by a breach.
+While you can cancel a credit card or update a password, there’s not much you can do when information like your name, Social Security number, and date of birth are compromised.

 Full Identity Theft Protection: More than Just Monitoring

 The long-lasting impact of this breach is most evident in record-high fraud numbers reported last year.
 Roughly 79 million Americans were identity crime victims, with $16.8 billion stolen by fraudsters in 2017.

 Full identity protection is more than just a stop-gap service.
 It’s a combination of tools and resources that help promote a proactive mindset toward overall identity security.
 It’s in the little things like updating your passwords, keeping your Social Security card in a secure place, and avoiding public Wi-Fi networks when you can.
 Securing your personal data is knowing where it goes, managing who can access it, and putting the proper measures in place to help protect it from misuse.

 The Truth About Identity Crime

 I entered the world of fraud and identity theft protection over 10 years ago, and it opened my eyes to some identity crime hard truths:

 - No matter what you do, fraudsters will keep finding ways to breach, hack, and ultimately steal personal, business, and government data for countless identity crimes.